Google to invest $550 million in Chinese e-commerce giant JD.com

 Company officials said the agreement initially would not involve any major new Google initiatives in China, where the company`s main services are blocked over its refusal to censor search results in line with local laws.

-JD.com`s investors include Chinese social media powerhouse Tencent Holdings Ltd, the arch-rival of Chinese e-commerce leader Alibaba Group Holding Ltd, and Walmart Inc. It also has a partnership with French retail giant Carrefour SA.
+JD.com`s investors include Chinese social media powerhouse Tencent Holdings Ltd, the arch-rival of Chinese e-commerce leader Alibaba Group Holding Ltd, and Walmart Inc.

-Google is stepping up its investments across Asia, where a rapidly growing middle class and a lack of infrastucture in retail, finance and other areas have made it a battleground for U.S. and Chinese internet giants.
+Google is stepping up its investments across Asia, where a rapidly growing middle class and a lack of infrastructure in retail, finance and other areas have made it a battleground for U.S. and Chinese internet giants.
 Google recently took a stake in Indonesian ride-hailing firm Go-Jek, and sources have told Reuters that it may also invest in Indian e-commerce upstart Flipkart.

 Google will get 27.1 million newly issued JD.com Class A ordinary shares as part of the deal.
 This will give them less than a 1 percent stake in JD, a spokesman for JD said.

 For JD.com, the Google deal shows its determination to build a set of global alliances as it seeks to counter Alibaba, which has been more focused on forging domestic retail tie-ups.
-Japan`s Softbank Group Corp, which is making big internet investments around the globe, is a major investor in Alibaba.
+Japan`s SoftBank Group Corp, which is making big internet investments around the globe, is a major investor in Alibaba.

 "This partnership with Google opens up a broad range of possibilities to offer a superior retail experience to consumers throughout the world," said Jianwen Liao, JD.com`s chief strategy officer, in a statement.